MicrosoftDocs/learn/learn-pr/azure-devops/route-system-feedback/includes/3-monitoring-status-dashboards.md

 * [Filters](https://docs.microsoft.com/azure/azure-monitor/platform/view-designer-filters?azure-portal=true) for custom parameters.
 * Interactive views that can drill down into other views.

-### Limitations of Azure Monitor Views
+### Limitations of Azure Monitor workbooks

-Azure Monitor Views do not:
+Azure Monitor workbooks do not:

 * Support metrics data.
 * Provide personal views.
 Rather, views are available to all users with access to the workspace.